-7.13 Groundwater Reliability Improvement Program (Program 033)
+7.13 Albert Robles Center for Water Recycling and Environmental Learning (Program 033)

-The WRD continues to make substantial progress on completing its Groundwater Reliability Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF).
-Once finished, GRIP will offset the current use of imported water at the spreading grounds by providing up to 21,000 AFY of recharge using reliable alternative supply sources (recycled water) for replenishment via the Montebello Forebay.
-The primary goals of GRIP are to:
+The WRD continues to make substantial progress on completing its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF).
+Once finished, ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for groundwater recharge, and due to its high quality, free up an additional 11,000 AFY of tertiary recycled water and thus, fully offsetting the need for imported water at the spreading grounds.
+The primary goals of ARC are to:

-- Provide a sustainable and reliable supply for replenishing the Basins; - Protect groundwater quality; - Minimize the environmental/energy footprint of any option or options selected; - Comply with pertinent regulatory requirements employing an institutionally feasible approach; - Minimize cost to agencies using ground water; and - Engage stakeholders in the decision making process.
+- Provide a sustainable and reliable supply for replenishing the Basins; - Protect and improve groundwater quality; - Minimize the environmental/energy footprint of any option or options selected; - Comply with pertinent regulatory requirements employing an institutionally feasible approach; - Minimize cost to agencies using groundwater; and - Engage stakeholders in the decision-making process.